DevExpress/dotnet-eud/interface-elements-for-web/articles/report-designer/use-report-elements/manipulate-report-elements/move-and-resize-report-elements.md

 ![](../../../../images/img119280.png)

-You can also use the [Report Explorer](../../report-designer-tools/ui-panels/report-explorer.md) to move a control.
-You can move controls to other bands (except **Detail Report Band**), or into a **Panel** or **Table Cell** controls.
+You can also use the [Report Explorer](../../report-designer-tools/ui-panels/report-explorer.md) to move a control to other bands (except **Detail Report Band**), or into a **Panel** or **Table Cell** controls.
 Select a control and drag it within the Report Explorer.
 The drop targets are highlighted when you drag the control over them.

 ![](../../../../images/eurd-web-report-explorer-reorder-controls.gif)